-III.
-I. Be sure transport cylinders and wing cylinder s are in FLOAT position before operating the machine, This e ensures machine follows contour of ground.
-Otherwise damage e may occur to hydraulic cylinders or other components.
+- III.
+Be sure transport cylinders and wing cylinders are in FLOAT position before operating the machine, This ensures machine follows contour of ground.
+Otherwise damage may occur to hydraulic cylinders or other components. - IV.
+For best performance the recommended operating speed is between 9 and 14 MPH and a depth of 2 1/2", depending on field conditions. - V. When making headland turns thats are sharp, the operator may need to raise discs slighting using the wheel cylinders (#1).